tristanlatr/WPWatcher/README.md

 ```
 Overwrite with arguments: `--ff`
 - Reports database file.
-If missing, will figure out a place based on your environment to store the database
+If missing, will figure out a place based on your environment to store the database.
+Use `null` keyword to disable the storage of the Json database file.
 ```ini
 wp_reports=/home/user/.wpwatcher/wp_reports.json
 ```